trunkclub/trunkclub.github.io/_posts/2015-11-05-test-your-soa-with-firebat.md

 services.

 A flow is a set of service calls.
 Flows need not be service-specific.
 They can span many services, but they define a specific workflow.
-For instance, to add an item to a cart you may need to verify that the product exists, that it is available, and then actually reserve it.
+Take, for instance, what happens when a user selects a product to add to their cart, or bag, or order.
+What happens behind the scenes?
+Likely the product is validated, maybe cart information is validated, the availability of the product is verified, and a reservation may be placed, depending on how the shopping experience is orchestrated.
+A flow could run each of these steps sequentially and show you what the output is.

 A process is a set of flows.
 A process may be something like "shop an order, ship it, then return it completely."
 This leverages multiple flows and chains